Speakers

 Google’s Performance Max campaigns were like a black box, hiding crucial data that his agency needed to optimise their clients’ ads.
 There had to be a way to peek inside.

-“For the first year of P-max, I hated it and wanted it to go away,” says Fred.
+“For the first year of PMax, I hated it and wanted it to go away,” says Fred.
 “But when I realised it wasn’t going to go away, that’s when we started building stuff.”

 This realisation sparked a journey that would transform how Fred approached PPC in the age of AI.

-“We pull insights from things like Pmax campaigns and are able to find what search terms clients are showing up on, which is something that was being hidden for the vast majority,” Fred explains.
+“We pull insights from things like PMax campaigns and are able to find what search terms clients are showing up on, which is something that was being hidden for the vast majority,” Fred explains.
 “We’re also able to advise them on ways they can reduce spend on certain search terms.”

 But he didn’t stop at just uncovering insights, they’ve taken it a step further: they developed their own AI tools.